FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Delivery of civic festivals: St Patricks’ Festival, International Band Parade, Riverfest, Halloween in

-Limerick, Christmas in Limerick, St Brigid’s Day; Deliver and administer Festival and Events grant call--- 15
+Limerick, Christmas in Limerick, St Brigid’s Day; Deliver and administer Festival and Events grant call
+---
+15

 on behalf of LCCC; Engagement with UL and Shannon Conference Bureau on Bid-For events.